 This is because the Business Premier lie-flat seats and Premium Economy SpaceSeats™ are sideways facing therefore the seatbelt has an airbag in it.

-For safety reasons, child booster seats are not permitted as they are designed to be used with a diagonal seat belt rather than a lap belt.
+For safety reasons, child booster seats and/or booster cushions are not permitted as they are designed to be used with a diagonal seat belt rather than a lap belt.

 Approved alternatives to using a car seat inflight are:

 - The CARES child restraint system.
 CARES has been approved for use on Air New Zealand flights by the New Zealand CAA (Civil Aviation Authority).

 - The MERU TravelChair.
 The TravelChair is a postural support chair that has an adjustable headrest, footrest and body harness for children with disabilities who may not be able to use a standard car seat or airline seat without additional support.

 - It is suitable for children from 3 – 11 years (depending on their size and weight), please note that there are some restrictions on how and where the MERU TravelChair can be used onboard, so please ensure you contact us prior to travel at firstname.lastname@example.org or +64 9 255 7757 (please note call charges apply).

 Please note: the Business Premier lie-flat seats and Premium Economy SpaceSeats™ are sideways facing therefore the seatbelt has an airbag in it.
 This means infant car seats and the CARES restraint system and MERU TravelChair are not able to be used in the Premium Economy SpaceSeat on the B777-300 aircraft and Business Premier lie-flat seats on all B777 and 787 aircraft as it would impede the deployment of the airbag in the event of an emergency.